Shopify vs WordPress — Which Platform is Better?

 I’ll leave you with some of the key pros and cons of Shopify and WordPress — and if you have any questions or feedback on either platform, do feel free to leave them in the comments section.

-Reasons to use Shopify instead of WordPress
+Reasons I’d use Shopify instead of WordPress

 • Shopify is easier and quicker to set up than Wordpress — you won’t face much of a learning curve when building a store with the platform.